The discriminant Pfister form of an algebra with involution of capacity four: Construction of the discriminant from a biquadratic algebra

 Let $\s_B=\s\rvert_B$.
 Since $\s$ is the identity on $K$, the involution $\s\rvert_Q$ is orthogonal.
 Hence $\s_B$ has the same type as $\s$ and $\kap(B,\s_B)=2$.
 The quadratic form $c_2$ on $\Symd(\s_C)$ over $K$ given by \cite[Proposition~4.6]{BGBT18a} is extended from the corresponding quadratic form $c_2$ on $\Symd(\s_B)$ over $F$, hence its transfer with respect to $s\colon K\to F$ is hyperbolic.
 Since $\wt{q}=-s\circ c_2$, it follows that $(i)$ holds. \end{proof}

 \begin{cor} Assume that $\kap(A,\s)=4$.
-If $\s$ is hyperbolic and $\exp A\leq 2$, then $\Pf_{\s,L}$ is hyperbolic for every neat biquadratic $F$-subalgebra $L$ of $(A,\s)$. \end{cor} \begin{proof} Let $L$ be a neat biquadratic $F$-subalgebra of $(A,\s)$.
-We fix a neat quadratic $F$-subalgebra $K$ of $(A,\s)$ contained in $L$.
+If $\s$ is hyperbolic and $\exp A\leq 2$, then $\Pf_{\s,L}$ is hyperbolic for every biquadratic neat $F$-subalgebra $L$ of $(A,\s)$. \end{cor} \begin{proof} Let $L$ be a biquadratic neat $F$-subalgebra of $(A,\s)$.
+We fix a quadratic neat $F$-subalgebra $K$ of $(A,\s)$ contained in $L$.
 If $\s$ is hyperbolic, then \Cref{T:hyp-quad-factor} shows that $(A,\s)$ is decomposable along $K$, and hence $\Pf_{\s,L}$ is hyperbolic by \Cref{P:Pf-dec-equiv}. \end{proof}

 \begin{thm} Assume that $(A,\s)$ is totally decomposable and $\kap(A,\s)=4$.
-Then $(A,\s)$ is decomposable along every neat biquadratic $F$-subalgebra of $(A,\s)$. \end{thm} \begin{proof} Let $L$ be a neat biquadratic $F$-subalgebra of $(A,\s)$.
+Then $(A,\s)$ is decomposable along every biquadratic neat $F$-subalgebra of $(A,\s)$. \end{thm} \begin{proof} Let $L$ be a biquadratic neat $F$-subalgebra of $(A,\s)$.
 By \Cref{L:make-decomp-hyp} there exists a field extension $F'/F$ such that $(A,\s)_{F'}$ is hyperbolic and such that every anisotropic $n$-fold Pfister form over $F$ remains anisotropic over $F'$.
 Note that $\exp A_{F'}\leq \exp A\leq 2$, because $(A,\s)$ is totally decomposable.
 Since $\s_{F'}$ is hyperbolic, it follows by \Cref{P:biquat-Pfi-functorial} and \Cref{C:cap4-hyp-decalong} that $(\Pf_{\s,L})_{F'}$ is hyperbolic.
 By the choice of $F'/F$, we conclude that $\Pf_{\s,L}$ is hyperbolic.
 Therefore $(A,\s)$ is decomposable along~$L$, by \Cref{P:Pf-dec-equiv}. \end{proof}

+\begin{cor} Assume that $(A,\s)$ is totally decomposable, $\kap(A,\s)=4$ and $\coind A$ is even.
+Then $(A,\s)$ has a total decomposition involving a split $F$-quaternion algebra with orthogonal involution. \end{cor}